List of Turkish submissions for the Academy Award for Best International Feature Film

+As of 2025, Turkey has submitted thirty-two films, but none of them were nominated.

 Submissions

 The Academy of Motion Picture Arts and Sciences has invited the film industries of various countries to submit their best film for the Academy Award for Best Foreign Language Film since 1956.
 The Foreign Language Film Award Committee oversees the process and reviews all the submitted films.
 Following this, they vote via secret ballot to determine the five nominees for the award.

-Below is a list of the films that have been submitted by Turkey for review by the Academy for the award by year and the respective Academy Awards ceremony.
+For different reasons, many Turkish films were submitted for the category by other countries.
+Switzerland submitted two: 1982's Yol by Yilmaz Güney, that had to be smuggled into Switzerland for post-production due to political considerations after the 1980 Turkish coup d'état, and 1990's winner Journey of Hope, about Turkish refugees in Europe.
+Over the years, several other European countries have chosen films that were partially set in Turkey and featured large sections in Turkish including Austria (For a Moment, Freedom), France (Mustang), Germany (The Edge of Heaven) and Greece (A Touch of Spice).

+In 2008, Three Monkeys made the nine-film shortlist, but it was not nominated.